hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Managing-Peers.md

 The [`--discovery-enabled`](../../Reference/CLI/CLI-Syntax.md#discovery-enabled) command line option can be used to disable P2P peer discovery.

 Set this option to `false` if you are running a test node or a network with [static nodes](#static-nodes).

 ## Static Nodes

+If you do not want to enable P2P peer discovery for your network, use static nodes.
+When discovery is disabled, static nodes are used instead of [bootnodes](Bootnodes.md) for the nodes in the network to connect.

 Static nodes are configured nodes that remain connected rather than nodes connected through P2P discovery.
 Static nodes attempt to maintain connectivity.
 If a connection goes down to a static node,